typhonjs-oclif-scratch/test-cli-experimental-modules/README.md

 for Node versions `12.17.0` and higher.

-This test suite demonstrates that it is possible to launch an Oclif ESM CLI with very wide support for the Node ecosystem version `12.0.0+`, however for practical purposes the `modern` version for Node `12.20.0+` & `14.13.0+` is the recommended solution for Oclif v2.
-It is not likely that the Oclif CLI / project generator should support this --experimental-modules version, but is made available as a proof of concept and guide for anyone who manually wishes to work with such a configuration.
+This test suite demonstrates that it is possible to launch an Oclif ESM CLI with very wide support for the Node ecosystem version `12.0.0+`, however for practical purposes the `test-cli-cjs-interop` for Node 12.17+ or `test-cli-modern` version for Node `12.20.0+` & `14.13.0+` is the recommended solution for Oclif v2.
+It is not likely that the Oclif CLI / project generator should support this --experimental-modules version, but is made available as a proof of concept and guide for anyone who manually wishes to work with such a configuration and absolutely support Node `12.0.0+`.

 ----
 ### Bin / Bootstrap